browserengineering/book/book/security.md

 logged in, so it will post to the guest book.
 But the user has no way of knowing which server a form submits to---the attacker's web page could have misrepresented that---so they may have posted something they didn't mean to.

-Posting a comment this way is not too scary (though shady advertisers will pay for it!) but posting a bank transaction is.^[And thank goodness we never implemented a change-of-password form!]
+Of course, the attacker can't read the response, so this doesn't leak private data to the attacker.
+But it can allow the attacker to _act_ as the user!
+Posting a comment this way is not too scary (though shady advertisers will pay for it!) but posting a bank transaction is.
+And if the website has a change-of-password form, there could even be a way to take control of the account.

-Even worse, the form submission could have been triggered by JavaScript, with the user not involved at all.
+Even worse, the form submission could be triggered by JavaScript, with the user not involved at all.
 And this kind of attack can be further disguised, for example by hiding the entry widget, pre-filling a post, and styling the button to look like a normal link.

-Unfortunately, we can't just ban cross-server form submissions.[^21] So how do we defend against this attack?
+Unfortunately, we can't just apply the same-origin policy to form submissions.[^google-search] So how do we defend against this attack?

-[^21]: For example, many search forms on websites submit to Google,
+[^google-search]: For example, many search forms on websites submit to
-    because those websites don't have their own search engines.
+    Google, because those websites don't have their own search engines.

-Well, the usual advice is to make sure that every POST request to `/add` comes from a form on our website.
+To start with, there are things the server can do.
+The usual advice is to make sure that every POST request to `/add` comes from a form on our website.
 The way to do that is to embed a secret value, called a *nonce*, into the form, and to reject form submissions that don't come with this secret value.
 You can only get a nonce from the server, and the nonce is tied to the user session, so the attacker could not embed it in their form.
 Cross-site submissions wouldn't have the right nonce and would be rejected.[^like-cookie]

 [^like-cookie]: A nonce is somewhat like a cookie, except that it's stored inside the HTML instead of the browser cookie.
 Like a cookie,